Hurricane Katrina: International response

 Over seventy countries pledged monetary donations or other assistance.
 Cuba and Venezuela (both considered as hostile to US government interest) were the first countries to offer assistance, pledging over $1 million, several mobile hospitals, water treatment plants, canned food, bottled water, heating oil, 1,100 doctors and 26.4 metric tons of medicine, though this aid was rejected by the U.S. government.
 Kuwait made the largest single pledge, $500 million; other large donations were made by Qatar and the United Arab Emirates (each $100 million), South Korea ($30 million), Australia ($10 million), India, China (both $5 million), New Zealand ($2 million), Pakistan ($1.5 million), Norway ($1.8 million), and Bangladesh ($1 million).

 India sent tarps, blankets, and hygiene kits.
 An Indian Air Force IL-76 aircraft delivered 25 tonnes of relief supplies for the Hurricane Katrina victims at the Little Rock Air Force Base, Arkansas, on September 13, 2005.

 Israel sent an IDF delegation to New Orleans to transport aid equipment including 80 tons of food, disposable diapers, beds, blankets, generators and additional equipment which were donated from different governmental institutions, civilian institutions, and the IDF.
-The Bush Administration announced in mid-September that it did not need Israeli divers and physicians to come to the United States for search and rescue missions, but a small team landed in New Orleans on September 10 to give assistance to operations already underway.
+The Bush administration announced in mid-September that it did not need Israeli divers and physicians to come to the United States for search and rescue missions, but a small team landed in New Orleans on September 10 to give assistance to operations already underway.
 The team administered first aid to survivors, rescued abandoned pets and discovered hurricane victims.

-Countries like Sri Lanka, which was still recovering from the Indian Ocean Tsunami, also offered to help.
+Countries like Sri Lanka, which was still recovering from a tsunami last year, also offered to help.
 Canada, Mexico, Singapore, and Germany sent supplies, relief personnel (like Technisches Hilfswerk), troops, ships and water pumps to aid in the disaster recovery.
 Belgium sent in a team of relief personnel.
 The United Kingdom's donation of 350,000 emergency meals did not reach victims because of laws regarding mad cow disease.

 Russia's initial offer of two jets was declined by the U.S. State Department but accepted later.
 The French offer was also declined and requested later.